BESM-6

 BESM-6 (БЭСМ-6, short for Большая электронно-счётная машина, i.e. 'Large Electronic Calculating Machine') was a Soviet electronic computer of the BESM series.
-It was the first Soviet second-generation, transistor-based computer.

 Overview

 The BESM-6 was the most well-known and influential model of the series designed at the Institute of Precision Mechanics and Computer Engineering.
 The design was completed in 1965.
 Production started in 1968 and continued for the following 19 years.

-Like its predecessors, the original BESM-6 was transistor-based (however, the version used in the 1980s as a component of the Elbrus supercomputer was built with integrated circuits).
+Like its BESM-3 and BESM-4 predecessors, the original BESM-6 was transistor-based (however, the version used in the 1980s as a component of the Elbrus supercomputer was built with integrated circuits).
 The machine's 48-bit processor ran at 10 MHz clock speed and featured two instruction pipelines, separate for the control and arithmetic units, and a data cache of sixteen 48-bit words.
 The system achieved a performance of 1 MIPS.

 The CDC 6600, a common Western supercomputer when the BESM-6 was released, achieved about 2 MIPS.

 The system memory was word-addressable using 15-bit addresses.
 The maximum addressable memory space was thus 32K words (192K bytes).
 A virtual memory system allowed to expand this up to 128K words (768K bytes).

 The BESM-6 was widely used in USSR in the 1970s for various computation and control tasks.
-During the 1975 Apollo-Soyuz Test Project the processing of the space mission telemetry data was accomplished by a new computer complex comprising a BESM-6.
-The Apollo-Soyuz mission's data processing by soviet scientists finished half an hour earlier than their American colleagues from NASA.
-This story is based on Boris Malinovsky's book written 20 years after the mission and doesn't correspond with real characteristics of Soviet and American machines — BESM-6 was slower than even previous generation American CDC 6600.
+During the 1975 Apollo–Soyuz Test Project the processing of the space mission telemetry data was accomplished by a new computer complex which was based on a BESM-6.
+The Apollo-Soyuz mission's data processing by Soviet scientists finished half an hour earlier than their American colleagues from NASA.

 A total of 355 of these machines were built.
 Production ended in 1987.